jrhackett/capranav/README.md

 ## Installation

-Clone our repo, open the "FinalProduct" folder.
-Within that there is a folder for Windows/Mac/Linux, and inside each of those is an executable. capra.exe/.jar is CapraNav, devtool.jar is the MapBuilder tool.
+Download our repo, open the "FinalProduct" folder.
+Within that are all of the program files. capra.exe / capra.jar is CapraNav, devtool.jar is the MapBuilder tool.

 ## Usage